 - In Bill & Ted's Bogus Journey, the Evil Robot Bill and Ted go out like this, surprisingly enough, congratulating the "good human usses" for outwitting them, and die smiling.

 Evil Bill: Evil Ted, I think we may have met our match.

 Evil Ted: Kudos to you, Good Human Usses!

-- In ''The Crow, after being done with his Roaring Rampage of Revenge, Eric Draven lies against his tombstone dying, but right before death, he is visited by his lover Shelly's spirit, and he dies fully content that both his revenge was done and that he was reunited with his lost love.
+- In The Crow, after being done with his Roaring Rampage of Revenge, Eric Draven lies against his tombstone dying, but right before death, he is visited by his lover Shelly's spirit, and he dies fully content that both his revenge is done and that he's reunited with his lost love.

 - In The Last Samurai, Katsumoto and his Samurai brethren choose to die the way they lived; with honour, as warriors fighting with traditional weapons in a hopeless battle against an overwhelmingly superior force.

-- V's death in the V For Vendetta film.
+- V's death in the V for Vendetta film.